thesecretlab/diary/Steps.md

 7. Set its class to `DYReminderViewController`.
 8. Create a segue from the Reminder button to the new view controller.
 Set the segue's identifier to 'showReminder'.
 9. Set the title of the view controller's navigation bar to 'Reminder'.

+Now, we'll set up the interface.

+1. Drag in a Date Picker.
+Put it right in the middle of the Reminders screen.
+2. Drag in a Switch.
+Put it above the Date Picker, and to the right.
+3. Drag in a Label.
+Set the text to "Show reminder".
+Align it with the Switch.